ePages-de/epages-docs/_posts/2016/2016-09-28-rest-api-test-framework.md

 #### JSONPath ####

-REST-assured comes already with a library for JSONPath (it is basically [XPath](https://en.wikipedia.org/wiki/XPath) for JSON) namely *com.jayway.restassured:json-path*, which can be used to validate a json response and verify certain attributes.
+REST-assured comes already with a library for JSONPath (which is basically [XPath](https://en.wikipedia.org/wiki/XPath) for JSON) namely [com.jayway.restassured:json-path](https://mvnrepository.com/artifact/com.jayway.restassured/json-path), that can be used to validate a JSON response and verify certain attributes.

-Unfortunately this library does not implement all the JSONPath expressions from [Stefan Gössner's JSONPath specification](http://goessner.net/articles/JsonPath/), that's why we use *com.jayway.jsonpath:json-path* instead.
+Unfortunately this library does not implement all the JSONPath expressions from [Stefan Gössner's JSONPath specification](http://goessner.net/articles/JsonPath/) - that's why we use [com.jayway.jsonpath:json-path](https://mvnrepository.com/artifact/com.jayway.jsonpath/json-path) instead.
 To use this library we cannot simply do *... .extract().body().jsonPath();* anymore.
 Instead we have to get the response as a string first and then parse it as JsonPath object in a second step:

 {% highlight java %}
+import com.jayway.jsonpath.DocumentContext;
+import com.jayway.jsonpath.JsonPath;

+// ...

 String body = requestSpecification.get("products")
             .then().assertThat().statusCode(200)
             .extract().body().asString();